 Figure 2: Approval of the 44 blocks of measures.
 Source: Governance Committee of the CCC

-Follow-up, so far
+Follow-up

 A week after the final session, President Macron hosted a public meeting with the citizens at the Elysée Palace.
-He committed to supporting 146 of the 149 proposed measures, invoking three “trump cards” (jokers) (which he had alluded to in a previous meeting with the citizens) to reject the following measures: changing the Preamble of the Constitution, arguing it threatened to place the protection of Nature above all liberties; imposing a 4% tax on corporate dividends to finance climate action, arguing it would be too damaging for France’s competitiveness; and reducing speed limits on motorways, arguing he had made a similar mistake in the past, thus referring to one of the measures that sparked the Gilets Jaunes movement.
-President Macron closed his speech by announcing that the dialogue with the Convention would continue and follow-up meetings would be organized.
+He committed to supporting 146 of the 149 proposed measures, invoking three “trump cards” (jokers) to reject the following measures: changing the Preamble of the Constitution, arguing it threatened to place the protection of Nature above all liberties; imposing a 4% tax on corporate dividends to finance climate action, arguing it would be too damaging for France’s competitiveness; and reducing speed limits on motorways, arguing he had made a similar mistake in the past, thus referring to one of the measures that sparked the Gilets Jaunes movement.

-In the Fall of 2020, the government took forward to follow up on the Conventions’ proposals, which included implementing decrees, passing new bills and organizing the only referendum that had not been vetoed by the President – changing Article 1 of the Constitution.
-The government started drafting an all-encompassing new bill reworking the CCC’s proposal.
-Several meetings were organized to share this work with the members of the CCC, one meeting even involving the President of the Republic in December 2020.
-This work resulted in a law bill submitted by the government on February 10th, 2021.
-The bill was accompanied by an impact assessment study estimating that, if enacted, the measures would allow reaching between a half and two thirds of the target (Assemblée nationale, 2021).
-As of today, the government considers that 75 measures have already been implemented, 71 are being discussed and 3 have been dismissed; the citizens in turn consider that 38 measures have been implemented (13 fully and 25 partially), 45 are being debated, 24 are endangered and 42 have been dismissed.
+In the Fall of 2020, the government started taking forward the Conventions’ proposals, which included implementing decrees, passing new bills and organizing the only referendum that had not been vetoed by the President – changing Article 1 of the Constitution.
+The government drafted an all-encompassing bill reworking the CCC’s proposal.
+Several meetings were organized to share this work with the members of the CCC throughout its elaboration, one meeting even involving the President of the Republic in December 2020.
+The draft bill was submitted by the government on February 10th, 2021.
+It was accompanied by an impact assessment study estimating that, if enacted, the measures would allow reaching between a half and two thirds of the target (Assemblée nationale, 2021).
+The High Council on Climate later pointed to limitations in this assessment, which, taken together, led to an overestimated impact (HCC, 2021).

-Later in February 2021, the citizens were summoned for an eigth and last three-day session to evaluate the government’s response to their proposals, as the Prime Minister’s letter had recommended (see Appendix C).
+Later in February 2021, the citizens were summoned for an eighth and last three-day session to evaluate the government’s response to their proposals, as the Prime Minister’s letter had recommended (see Appendix C).
 They were first provided feedback from the CCC’s technical and legal advisory groups on whether and how accurately their measures had been followed up on.
-They were then asked to rate (on a 0-10 scale) how satisfied they were with follow-up on each measure, and how effective they thought the government’s measures would be against the 40% GHG emission reduction target.
-In a series of X votes each involving more or less 120 participants, the citizens judged the outcome severely, with an average score of 2.5.
-The votes systematically included a block of about 20 ballots with the lowest grade (0), whatever the strength of follow-up that had been assessed by the advisory groups, which suggests that some citizens strategically voted to express strong disapproval.
-The highest approval rate (6.1) was for the referendum on changing Article 1 of the Constitution, a commitment the President had reasserted to in his December 2020 meeting with the citizens.
+In a series of 58 votes, they were then asked to give feedback (on a 0-10 scale) on their appraisal of the whole process and government’s follow-up.
+As Table 3 illustrates, they judged the outcome severely (Q1 and Q2), with scores in the 2-3 range.
+In Q1 as well as in many other measures-by-measures votes (not disclosed here; see CCC, 2021), a block of about 20 ballots systematically gave the lowest grade (0), whatever the strength of follow-up that had been assessed by the advisory groups, which suggests that some citizens strategically voted to express strong disapproval.
+In contrast, the citizens expressed positive feelings about citizens’ assemblies in general (Q3 and Q4).

+Table 3: Voting results on four general questions